andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

   <img src="images/masking1.PNG" style="zoom:50%"/>

-  Gelfand provides a basic example.[1]
   Let us say that for a given individual, the sound of a cat scratching a post in an otherwise quiet environment is first audible at a level of $10$ $dB$ SPL.
 However, in the presence of a masking noise (for example, a vacuum cleaner that is running simultaneously) that same individual cannot detect the sound of the cat scratching unless the level of the scratching sound is at least 26 dB SPL.
-We would say that the unmasked threshold for that individual for the target sound (i.e., the cat scratching) is 10 dB SPL, while the masked threshold is $26$ $dB$ SPL.
+We would say that the unmasked threshold for that individual for the target sound (i.e., the cat scratching) is $10$ $dB$ SPL, while the masked threshold is $26$ $dB$ SPL.
 The amount of masking is simply the difference between these two thresholds: $16$ $dB​$.

   <img src="images/masking2.PNG" style="zoom:70%"/>